cs-si-ucr/cs12-reborn/_docs/week7/week7_lab.md

 # Lesson Plan

-This week we'll be covering linked list
+This week we'll be covering linked list and an introduction to recursion

 **Note:** If you can't compile with `nullptr` in c++, that's because you're forgetting the `-std=c++11` flag when you compile i.e. `g++ main.cpp -std=c++11`.